Cordero080/nexus-geom-lab/README.md

 ## Overview

-A full-stack MERN application that transforms abstract 4D geometry into an interactive 3D platform with progressive character unlocks and gamified scene creation.
+Nexus-Geom 3D is a full-stack MERN application that transforms complex 4D mathematical concepts into an interactive, gamified 3D experience.
+Built through **287+ solo commits**, the project combines Three.js, React, and a custom geometry engine to let users explore, manipulate, and save hyperdimensional shapes while progressively unlocking animated characters.

-**The Vision**: Coming from art and motion graphics, I wanted to visualize how compound polytopes (4D shapes) work in 3D space.
-I designed the spatial relationships and aesthetic direction, then collaborated with AI tools to handle the mathematical implementation.
+**The Vision**: With a background in art and motion graphics, I wanted to build a tool that makes compound polytopes and 4D structures intuitive through interaction.
+I designed the spatial logic, user flow, UI aesthetic, and overall architecture, and used AI tools to assist with heavy mathematical implementation and complex Three.js scaffolding.

-**What Makes It Different**:

-- **Gamification Through Creation**: Saving scenes unlocks animated characters progressively—turning geometric exploration into a reward-based progression system
-- **24 Hyperdimensional Shapes**: From basic geometry to compound tesseracts and 4D polytopes (120-cell, 600-cell), with custom wireframe and hyperframe structures
-- **Cohesive Quantum Aesthetic**: Glassmorphic UI, interactive backgrounds, and theatrical character presentation
-- **Full-Stack Platform**: JWT authentication, MongoDB persistence, RESTful API, and progressive unlock system

-**Tech Stack**: React 19 • Three.js 0.180 • Express.js • MongoDB • Node.js 20+
+This project represents a fusion of artistic direction, engineering architecture, and mathematical visualization.

 ---